Kathryn Eames: Early life

 Eames was the youngest daughter of Lorenzo and Katie Bridenstine, who had four more children.
 She grew up in Hoisington, Kansas.

 As a child she would be in every play she could.
 Her mother, who gave poetry readings, painted china and theorems, insisted that each of her children learn a musical instrument.
-Kathryn learned how to play the violin, something which she'd keep doing, with the violin she was given as a child by her father, until she was very old.
+Eames learned how to play the violin, something which she'd keep doing, with the violin she was given as a child by her father, until she was very old.

 As a young bride she had an automobile accident, recuperating from which gave her some extra time to enroll in classes at the University of Arizona where she chose drama, thinking she might enjoy writing a play someday.
 Instead, she moved quickly into acting.
 In 1940, she won the National Collegiate Players Award for her portrayal of Lillom in The Typewriter.
 The award included a chance to train in White Plains, New York with Madam Tamara Daykarhanova and Michael Chekhov who gave her a scholarship to continue study in the fall.

 Acting career

-Kathryn chose her mother's maiden name for her stage name, packed her bags, and left home to pursue her acting career.
+Eames chose her mother's maiden name for her stage name, packed her bags, and left home to pursue her acting career.
 Her first professional appearance was in the Broadway production of Winged Victory.
 For over 50 years, she appeared on Broadway, Off Broadway, on radio, television and film.
 She worked in regional theatre, stock packages, dinner theatre and industrial shows.
 She had a role in Bob Hope Presents the Chrysler Theatre.
 Her last work in Broadway and theatre was in 1992, in Democracy and Esther at the Triangle Theater.
 She continued to act in commercials and plays such as The Last Resort well into her 80s.

-Kathryn toured in The Cat and the Canary, Anniversary Waltz, Marat/Sade, and Morning's at Seven which played in Stephens Auditorium at Iowa State University.
+Eames toured in The Cat and the Canary, Anniversary Waltz, Marat/Sade, and Morning's at Seven which played in Stephens Auditorium at Iowa State University.
 She was a guest artist in various university productions including Henry IV (parts 1 and 2), Le Roi se meurt, and Ah!
 Wilderness.

 She was able to work with quite a few notable actors during her career.
 Eames often worked with Groucho Marx, who would always ask her to play opposite him whenever he performed in Time for Elizabeth.
 She played with Shirley Booth in The Torchbearers, with George Montgomery in Toys in the Attic and with Rita Moreno in I Am a Camera.
 She was also featured with Kaye Ballard, Eddie Bracken, Tom Ewell, Virginia Mayo, Ian Keith, Robert Alda and Gloria DeHaven.

-Later life

-Kathryn returned to Iowa State University, where a theatre scholarship would be established in her name, in 1992 as artist in residence.
+Eames returned to Iowa State University, where a theatre scholarship would be established in her name, in 1992 as artist in residence.
 There she taught students how to deal with things such as auditions and working in television.

 Death

-Kathryn died at age 96 on December 12, 2004 in a nursing home in Joplin, Missouri.
+Eames died at age 96 on December 12, 2004 in a nursing home in Joplin, Missouri.
 She was cremated and her ashes were placed with her brother's in Rose Hills Memorial Park in Whittier, California.